 Your personal data which are collected and managed by the Sponsor will be used only to allow us to carry out the follow-up of this trial, including linkage with Health Registries or NHS bodies such as NHS England and Public Health Scotland.
 If you have also participated in the ISARIC4C study, your data from the RECOVERY trial may be securely transferred to the Scottish National Safe Haven secure environment managed by Public Health Scotland so that the data about you from RECOVERY and ISARIC4C can be analysed together.
 The RECOVERY_Data Privacy Notice – Version 2.3; 01-Feb-2023 IRAS ID: 281712 REC: 20/EE/0101 3 RECOVERY data about you held in the Scottish National Safe Haven will be accessible only to a small number of researchers who are employed by the University of Oxford, and Public Health Scotland system administrators.

 Data from which you cannot be identified (‘de-identified’ information) may be shared with other research groups who are doing similar research or the manufacturers of the treatments tested in RECOVERY (including commercial companies and researchers outside the EU).
 The companies may provide the data (and/or analyses based on them) to government drug regulatory authorities (e.g. the UK Medicine and Healthcare products Regulatory Agency or the United States Food and Drug Administration) to support their applications for approval of the drug to be used in treatment of patients with COVID-19.
 Researchers would apply to access data from the RECOVERY trial through the Infectious Diseases Data Observatory (IDDO).
 Researchers applying to use the data must demonstrate that their research will benefit public health and will only be provided with the data required to answer their specific question.
+You can find out more about this in the data sharing animation on this webpage.
 You can see which research groups have made successful applications on the IDDO website.